Please scroll down for IMPORTANT SAFETY INFORMATION and INDICATION

 Assess lipid parameters approximately 4-8 weeks following initiation of XELJANZ therapy, and manage patients according to clinical guidelines for the management of hyperlipidemia.

-Live vaccines should not be given concurrently with XELJANZ.
+Avoid use of live vaccines concurrently with XELJANZ.
 Update immunizations in agreement with current immunization guidelines prior to initiating XELJANZ therapy.

-Treatment with XELJANZ is not recommended in patients with severe hepatic impairment.
+Use of XELJANZ in patients with severe hepatic impairment is not recommended.

 USE IN PREGNANCY